digaomilleniun/backend-java-ebac/README.md

 # backend-java-ebac
-Exemplos dos projetos para o curso de Backend Java da Ebac.
+Examples of projects for the Ebac Backend Java course.